Wigs and hairpieces

-Usually you are only entitled to free or subsidised hairpieces if you have a medical card.
+Usually you are only entitled to free or subsidised hairpieces if you have a medical card or if you qualify for the Treatment Benefit Scheme (see below).
 You may be able to claim back some or all of the cost of a hairpiece through the tax system or through your medical insurance cover, if you have medical insurance.

 Medical card holders

 If you have a medical card, you will be entitled to an allowance towards the cost of your hairpiece.
 To claim you will need to get a letter from your cancer nurse or doctor before you buy the wig to say you need it for medical reasons.